 “You see what the standard is and you realize you’re not doing that and you kind of feel like the odd one out,” said Diamond.

-As children of color become more aware of these differences, so can their classmates.
+As children of color become more aware of these differences, so do their classmates.

 “I felt like there were more pros to being African,” Diamond said.
 “People wear wigs and do their hair and it felt like I got to see black empowerment online for the first time.”